 I discovered another stunning custom KTM supermoto-to-cafe conversion a few weeks ago.
 I’ve been sitting on this waiting to pull a post together, lagging I admit.
 I woke up last Saturday morning to see that Return of the Cafe Racers had beat me to breaking the story.
 Though I wasn’t the first, I feel obligated to share because it’s just too damn cool.

 Australian professional drifter Nigel Petrie is really a car guy.
 He claims to spend all day thinking about cars (not bikes like most of us).
 He runs a blog ‘Engineered to Slide‘ that’s dedicated to automotive drifting and is an active competitor in the sport.
 Nigel wanted something fun to tear around town on two wheels.

-Growing up riding BMX and motocross, he got the best motorcycle he could find that he could drift with.
+Growing up riding BMX and motocross, he learned how to make a bike his bitch.
+So naturally, he got the best motorcycle he could find that he could drift with.
 He landed on a 2008 KTM 250EXC-F. After riding it on and off road for a few years, he decided one day that the bike needed a facelift.
-Being quite handy with the welder, in three weeks he cranked out this custom KTM cafe that could still perform like a beast but look like a beauty.
+Being quite handy with the welder, in three weeks he cranked out this custom KTM cafe racer that could still perform like a beast but look like a beauty.

 The bike is stunning and looks like a blast to ride.
 Like, dangerously fun to ride!

 Here’s Nigel tearing around on his custom KTM: